-By default, Notification Viewer is installed with Zen Enterprise Server and Cloud Server, 32- and 64-bit, on Windows, Linux, and macOS and with Zen Workgroup on Windows.
+By default, Notification Viewer is installed with Zen Enterprise Server and Cloud Server, 32- and 64-bit, on Windows and Linux and with Zen Workgroup on Windows.
 Also by default on Windows platforms, Notification Viewer restarts when you restart Windows.